Skip to main content

 What is a pricing page?

-A pricing page is a specific landing page that lists different pricing plans available for your products and services.
 The benefits and features of each tier are included.
 E-commerce sites must have a SaaS pricing page to make an impression on their sites and on the user.
 Pricing page design is crucial, so having an effective pricing strategy in place is one of the first things to do before considering the structure.

-Your pricing page should be specific to your brand and the prices of the products and services.
-Just like when building a website, you want to make sure your brand identity is intact and you’re using your voice and the right tone for cohesion on all pages.
+Your own pricing page should be specific to your brand and the prices of the products and services.
+Just like when building a website, you want to make sure your brand identity is intact, and you’re using your voice and the right tone for cohesion on all pages.
 Although pricing pages are more transactional than anything, they must still seamlessly fall in line with the other pages you have on the site.

 Layout

-The layout of your pricing page should be user-friendly.
-That means the navigation should be easy to get through the page with no issues.
 Although a pricing page is a landing page of sorts, this type of page provides information directly to your buyer persona and potential customers where they can see the pricing table or subscription plan options in an easy, uncluttered way.
-Every element should work together to add flow.
-All the important components should be kept above the fold, including 1 call-to-action at a minimum.

 Understanding the psychology behind a pricing page designed to increase your conversion rate can help implement the right design and tactics.
 Make sure visitors understand the context and content of the page because they are interested in what you have to offer.
 Comparing what you offer to something else makes a lot of sense if they view your product or service as expensive.